The MSc Physiotherapy (Pre-registration) is

 May 2014 and we will continue to stay open

 until 31 August.
 Applications must be made using

-the on-line application form and will only be considered complete
+the online application form and will only be considered complete if

-if they include 2 references one of which must be an academic
+they include 2 reference statements, one of which must be an

 How can I find out more?